 Total graduate enrollment is approximately 40 students.
 Consequently, our graduate classes are small – first-year classes typically have around 10 students.
 We encourage close working relationships between faculty and students.
 This makes for a collegial atmosphere that helps serve the professional education of our students.

 The department has actively participated in, and often initiated, workshops and conferences that rotate between the major academic institutions in the area.
-These include conference series on Comparative Political Institutions, American Politics, Race, Ethnicity and Immigration, and Experimental Methods.
+These include conference series on Comparative Political Institutions, Political Behavior, Race, Ethnicity and Immigration, and Experimental Methods.
 These conferences provide opportunities for students to interact with scholars working in these areas and to present their own work.